HarborCompliance/todo-interview-app/README.md

 - I can see all the todos in a table as descibred in Story #2,
 - And I can also see a dropdown filter that contains the available todo statuses,
 - And I can see a search button,
-- I select a status from the select,
+- I select a status from the dropdown,
 - And I press the search button,
 - I can only see the todos with the selected status.